-Would you like to have a privacy baseline measurement / quick scan carried out?
+Would you like to have a privacy baseline measurement carried out?

 The European General Data Protection Regulation (GDPR) has implications for the governance and compliance of the organization.
 The height of the sanctions is also a reason to place data protection high on the agenda of directors.
 In order to meet the requirements of these laws and regulations, the organization will need to have insight into its own ‘organizational structure’, including the related parties with which contractual relationships exist.

-The central question is: ‘Do I have a clear overview and insight into the risks and liabilities arising from the legislation for the protection of personal data and the degree of control of these risks?’
+The central question is, “Do I have a clear overview and understanding of the liability and cost risks arising from personal data protection legislation and the degree to which these risks are controlled?

 What is the added value?